Caterpillar Inc.: Defective engines

 In 2014, Caterpillar paid $46M to settle claims that one of its engines caused a fiery explosion on a ship owned by Bender Shipbuilding and Repair Company Inc. In 2016 Caterpillar paid $60M to settle claims that its bus engines were prone to breakdowns and fires.

-Advocacy, philanthropy and awards
+Advocacy, philanthropy, awards, and lobbying efforts

-Caterpillar is a member of the U.S. Global Leadership Coalition, a Washington D.C.-based coalition of over 400 major companies and NGOs that advocates for increased funding of American diplomatic and development efforts abroad through the International Affairs Budget.
+Caterpillar is a member of the U.S. Global Leadership Coalition.
+A Washington D.C.–based coalition of over 400 major companies and NGOs that advocates for increased funding of American diplomatic and development efforts abroad through the International Affairs Budget.
 Economic development projects in developing countries (particularly in rural, agricultural regions) serve as new markets for Caterpillar products by improving political and economic stability and raising average incomes.

 2011 recipient of the Henry C. Turner Prize for Innovation in Construction Technology from the National Building Museum.

+In 2025, Caterpillar was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.